message/iata/DE.md

 - military personnel;
 - merchant seamen;
 - students;
 - unmarried partners of residents of Germany.
 They must have a written invitation and a copy of the identity document of the resident in Germany.
-They must also have a declaration and be able to present proof of their relationship.
+They must also have a declaration and be able to present proof of their relationship;
+- effective 25 June 2021, passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech at least 14 days before departure.
+The certificate must be in in English, French, German, Italian or Spanish.
+They must not be arriving from China (People's Rep.);
+- effective 25 June 2021, passengers with a COVID-19 vaccination certificate showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech at least 14 days before departure, and a COVID-19 recovery certificate issued at least 6 months before the first vaccine dose.
+The certificates must be in in English, French, German, Italian or Spanish.
+They must not be arriving from China (People's Rep.).
 2. Passengers arriving from Botswana, Brazil, Eswatini (Swaziland), India, Lesotho, Malawi, Mozambique, Namibia, Nepal, South Africa, United Kingdom, Uruguay, Zambia or Zimbabwe are not allowed to transit through Germany to Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden or Switzerland.
 - This does not apply to nationals and residents of Germany.
 3. Nationals and residents of Germany entering or transiting through Germany from Botswana, Brazil, Eswatini (Swaziland), India, Lesotho, Malawi, Mozambique, Namibia, Nepal, South Africa, United Kingdom, Uruguay, Zambia or Zimbabwe must have: